How to become a Finance Director: skills, qualifications and salary

 Although these are the typical job requirements for Finance Directors, the exact responsibilities associated with the role will vary depending on the organisation.

-What skills and qualifications are required for Finance Directors?
+What skills are required for Finance Directors?

 Finance Directors play a pivotal role in a company's commercial strategy and business administration, harnessing and making sense of complex financial information to ensure that the company's finances are being managed appropriately.